go-gitea/gitea/docs/content/doc/advanced/repo-indexer.en-us.md

 REPO_INDEXER_EXCLUDE = resources/bin/**
 ```

-Please bear in mind that indexing the contents can consume a lot of system resources, especially when the index is created or globally updated (e.g. after upgrading Gitea).
+Please bear in mind that indexing the contents can consume a lot of system resources, especially when the index is created for the first time or globally updated (e.g. after upgrading Gitea).

 ### Choosing the files for indexing by size

-The `MAX_FILE_SIZE` option will make the indexer to skip all files larger than the specified value.
+The `MAX_FILE_SIZE` option will make the indexer skip all files larger than the specified value.

 ### Choosing the files for indexing by path

 Gitea applies glob pattern matching from the [`gobwas/glob` library](https://github.com/gobwas/glob) to choose which files will be included in the index.

-Limiting the list of files can help preventing the indexes to become polluted with derived or irrelevant files (e.g. lss, sym, map, etc.), so the search results are more relevant.
+Limiting the list of files prevents the indexes from becoming polluted with derived or irrelevant files (e.g. lss, sym, map, etc.), so the search results are more relevant.
 It can also help reduce the index size.

-`REPO_INDEXER_INCLUDE` (default: empty) is a comma separated list of glob patterns to include in the index.
-An empty list means "include all files".
+`REPO_INDEXER_INCLUDE` (default: empty) is a comma separated list of glob patterns to **include** in the index.
+An empty list means "_include all files_".
-`REPO_INDEXER_EXCLUDE` (default: empty) is a comma separated list of glob patterns to exclude from the index.
+`REPO_INDEXER_EXCLUDE` (default: empty) is a comma separated list of glob patterns to **exclude** from the index.
 Files that match this list will not be indexed. `REPO_INDEXER_EXCLUDE` takes precedence over `REPO_INDEXER_INCLUDE`.

 Pattern matching works as follows:

 * To match all files with a `.txt` extension no matter what directory, use `**.txt`.
-* To match all files with a `.txt` extension at the root level of the repository, use `*.txt`.
+* To match all files with a `.txt` extension _only at the root level of the repository_, use `*.txt`.
 * To match all files inside `resources/bin` and below, use `resources/bin/**`.
-* To match all files immediately inside `resources/bin`, use `resources/bin/*`.
+* To match all files _immediately inside_ `resources/bin`, use `resources/bin/*`.
 * To match all files named `Makefile`, use `**Makefile`.
 * Matching a directory has no effect; the pattern `resources/bin` will not include/exclude files inside that directory; `resources/bin/**` will.
-* All files and patterns are normalized to lower case.
+* All files and patterns are normalized to lower case, so `**Makefile`, `**makefile` and `**MAKEFILE` are equivalent.